webf-zone/short-js/README.md

 # Contribution

 All contributions are welcome.
-This project is a GitBook project.
+This is a GitBook project.
 Just follow standard contribution practices.